bkshaw/portfolio/src/data/about.md

 # I like

-- Travelling, Exploring new places
-- All Physical Sports, watching and playing
+- Traveling and exploring new destinations
+- Gardening and nurturing plants, with a special interest in sustainable home gardens
+- Spending time with animals, especially dogs and cats, and supporting animal welfare causes
+- Various physical sports, both as a spectator and participant
-- Music particularly Indian classical
+- Music, particularly Indian classical compositions
-- Reading any Book or from the Internet
-- Understanding Businesses and Tracking them
+- Reading books and online content across diverse subjects
+- Analyzing business models and following market trends
-- Exercising and Running
+- Maintaining an active lifestyle through exercise and running

 # I dream of

-- Inspiring and feeling inspired.
+- Inspiring others through my work while being inspired by innovative thinkers around me.
-- Using my skill to change the world in a better way.
-Atleast 0.0000001% better!
+- Leveraging my AI expertise to create meaningful solutions that make the world measurably better.
-- Enabling a brighter future for everyone, regardless of political or socioeconomic status.
+- Building technologies that democratize opportunities and create a more equitable future for all.
+- Fostering genuine connections based on empathy, respect, and understanding across diverse backgrounds.
+- Maintaining an insatiable curiosity that drives continuous learning and discovery.
+- Embracing a growth mindset that transforms challenges into opportunities for improvement.
+- Contributing to open-source AI projects that benefit the global community.
-- Treating every individual with genuine kindness and respect.
+- Balancing technological advancement with ethical considerations and social responsibility.
-- Staying curious.
-- Continually improving.
-- You not checking the commit history for earlier drafts of this file.
+- You not checking the commit history for earlier drafts of this file (some things never change!).